LuisMMMTS/open-cx-t2g4-bits-please/README.md

 #### Story "notes"

-As an attendee in a conference, I want to be able to take notes and highlights of the speaker apresentation in my device so that I can search than later.
+As an attendee in a conference, I want to be able to take notes and highlights of the speaker presentation in my device so that I can search than later.

 ##### User interface mockup